Olu-DAnalyst/nextgen-employee-retention-sql-analysis/README.md

 This analysis identifies departments with the highest employee turnover rates and highlights key drivers behind employee attrition.

+👉 Key takeaway: Turnover is not evenly distributed, indicating department-specific risks that require targeted intervention.

 ---

 ### Performance Analysis